Pacific Wrecks

 Sub History

 Built by Kure Naval Arsenal at Kure.
-Ordered as submarine No. 5231.
-Laid down January 18, 1943 under heavy security as I-400-class submarine Sentoku type with three watertight hangars for folded Aichi M6A1 Serian plus the latest equipment including radar and radar detectors and a range of 37,500 nautical miles.
-Launched January 18, 1944 as I-400.
+Ordered as submarine no. 5231.
+Laid down January 18, 1943 as I-400-class submarine Sentoku Type under heavy security to avoid detection.
+Launched January 18, 1944 as I-400 with three watertight hangars for Aichi M6A1 Serian plus the latest equipment including radar and radar detectors with an operational range of 37,500 nautical miles.
 Completed and commissioned December 30, 1944 in the Imperial Japanese Navy (IJN) under the command of Captain Tosho Kusaka.

 Wartime History